jdi-docs/jdi-light/source/includes/_introduction.md

 	}
 }
 ```
-JDI html elements can handle typical standard cases but each application has unique culture of layout development and if your developers not follow common standards you can easily create pack of elements specific to your application and use them in JDI
+JDI html elements can handle typical standard cases, but each application has its own unique culture of layout development. <br/>
+So if your developers are not following common standards, you can easily create a pack of elements specific to your application and use them in JDI.<br/>
-You can create your own elements or just extend existiong one with overriding one or two functions. <br/>
+You can create your own elements or just extend the existing ones by overriding a couple of functions. <br/>
-See examples in code <br/>
+Check the examples below: <br/>
 <a href='https://github.com/jdi-testing/jdi-light/blob/master/jdi-light-html-tests/src/main/java/io/github/com/custom/MenuItem.java' target="_blank">Menu Check item</a> <br/>
 <a href='https://github.com/jdi-testing/jdi-light/blob/master/jdi-performance/src/main/java/org/mytests/uiobjects/example/site/sections/ContactForm.java' target="_blank">Contact Form</a>

-## Start new project with JDI
+## Start a new project with JDI
-You can Start new Test Automation Project with JDI in seconds <br/>
+You can Start a new Test Automation Project with JDI in mere seconds! <br/>
-Just download one the templates from <a href='https://github.com/jdi-templates' target="_blank">Github > jdi-light-...</a> <br/>
+Just download one of the templates from <a href='https://github.com/jdi-templates' target="_blank">Github > jdi-light-...</a> <br/>

 ### Java + Allure + TestNg (recommended)
 <a href='https://github.com/jdi-templates/jdi-light-testng-template' target="_blank">Github link</a> <br/>